Savyaschi/Hackathon-EDW/README.md

 2. Cust data is insufficent to map all the customer present in LMS data.
 3. So I clustered them and idea is to replacing missing value of one col is precise as well as less time consuming as compared to a table.

+Further details will be updated soon, Codes are linked.